Ghosts (Gotham)

 "Ghosts" (also known as "Mad City: Ghosts") is the twelfth episode and mid-season premiere of the third season, and 56th episode overall from the Fox series Gotham.
 The episode was written by executive producer Danny Cannon and directed by Eagle Egilsson.
 It was first broadcast on January 16, 2017.

 In the episode, after Mario's funeral, Falcone places a hit on Gordon for his murder while also complicating Gordon's relationship with Lee, who continues seeing him as a murderer.
 Meanwhile, a morgue employee is revealed to be conspiring to bring Jerome Valeska back to life as part of his cult.
-Also, Selina's mom's arrival could shake things up between Bruce and Selina while Cobblepot begins to have strange events occurring to him while on his way to the most important interview he may have.
+Also, the arrival of Selina's mother could shake things up between Bruce and Selina while Cobblepot begins to have strange events occurring to him while on his way to the most important interview he may have.

 The episode received generally positive reviews, with critics praising the tone and set-up for the next episodes.